PsycoStea/Pi-Zero-2W-Bad-USB/README.md

 STRING Hello World from Pi Zero!
 ENTER
 ```
-Just edit the file and reboot or unplug+replug your Pi Zero 2W. **No Python or programming skills needed!**
+Just edit the file and reboot or unplug and replug your Pi Zero 2W. **No Python or programming skills needed!**

 ---